Do you worry that being introverted is getting in the way of your work life or leadership goals?

 After we have an initial call to determine the fit, and then if you want to pursue payment by your employer, I can provide a handout to help explain to them about how leadership coaching with me works.

 I don’t disclose anything about you to your employer.
 That is between you and them.

 We can meet by phone or video call.
 Your choice.
 You can be anywhere in the world.
 I’m in Northampton, MA, USA.

 Next Step: Let’s See If There’s a Match

-If you’re just browsing for now, that’s fine.
+Or if you’re just browsing for now, that’s fine.
 Let’s stay in touch.
-Get The Introvert Inspiration (occasional emails with event news, tips, inspiration).
+Subscribe for updates below.